maminyazdi/DA4RDM_Vis_ProcessBased/Packaging/README.md

 ![JSON](SampleData/JSON.JPG)

 ## Project status
-The project is currently in test phase.s
+The project is currently in test phase.